 This program has been approved as a structured training program by the University of Zurich, University of Basel and ETH Zurich, as well as the Zurich Life Science Graduate School.

 Course registration: https://www.ethz.ch/services/en/service/courses-continuing-education.html,

-Basic Lecture in Policy Science: Introduction to Political Sciences, Fall 2020
+Basic Lecture in Policy Science: Introduction to Political Sciences, Spring 2020

-Science & Policy Workshop A: Evidence-based Policy-making, Spring 2019, registration open
+Science & Policy Workshop A: Evidence-based Policy-making, Fall 2020

 Science & Policy Workshop B: Stakeholder Engagement, Fall 2020

 Science & Policy Workshop C: Communicating Sciences, Spring 2020

 Science & Policy Workshop D: Building Political Support, Spring 2020

 Science & Policy Workshop E: Contributing to Policy Action – Analysis and Communication of Risks and Uncertainties, Fall 2019